Tesla's Musk seeks to end SEC muzzle on tweets, could face uphill battle

 MICRO-MANAGING MUSK

-The regulator sued Musk after he tweeted in August 2018 that he had "funding secured" to potentially take his electric-car company private at $420 per share.
+The regulator sued Musk after he tweeted in August 2018 that he had "funding secured" to potentially take his electric-car company private at US$420 per share.

 In reality, a buyout was not close.